Industry Header select

 • As we believe to be necessary or appropriate: (a) under applicable law, including laws outside your country of residence; (b) to comply with legal process; (c) to respond to requests from public and government authorities, including public and government authorities outside your country of residence; (d) to enforce our terms and conditions; (e) to protect our operations or those of any of our Affiliates; (f) to protect our rights, privacy, safety or property, or that of you, our Affiliates or others; and (g) to allow us to pursue available remedies or to limit the damages that we may sustain.

-Any and all information collected at this site will be kept confidential and will not be sold, reused, rented, loaned, or otherwise disclosed without your express written consent.
+Any and all information collected at this site will be kept confidential and will not be sold, rented, or loaned, without your express written consent.

 If you provide us with your email address or have done so in the past, we may upon occasion send you email offers, or advise you of updates to the system.
 We may use information you have given us, for example, to provide a service, measure consumer interest in our various services, or inform you about new products and services.